Botad

-Botad district is made from Ahmedabad and Bhavnagar.
-Erstwhile, it was part of Bhavnagar district.
-Botad District is surrounded by Surendranagar District to the northeast, Rajkot districts to the west, Bhavnagar and Amreli to the south and Ahmedabad District to the East.

 Geography

-Botad is situated at the confluence of the streams which unite to form a small river Utavali.
+Botad is situated at a confluence of streams which unite to form a small river, Utavali.
+In the Gujarati language, it is known as Gatar.

 Botad is surrounded by low hills on the east and west, forming a valley.
 Utavali Creek flows through the town, and Madhu Creek joins the Utavali river near Ten Drains.

-The town is a gateway to Kathiawad (toward Gadhada, Lathi and Amreli), and a crossroads of Gohilwad (towards Bhavnagar), Zalawad (Limbdi, Surendranagar) and Panchal (towards Paliyad, Vinchiya, Jasadan).
+The town is a gateway to Kathiawad (toward Gadhada, Lathi and Amreli), and a crossroads of Gohilwad (towards Bhavnagar), Jhalawad (Limbdi, Surendranagar) and Panchal (towards Paliyad, Vinchiya, Jasdan).